Ierapetra: Modern era

 During the Ottoman period, a mosque was built in Ierapetra.

 Finds from Ierapetra's past can be found in the local Museum of Antiquities, formerly a school for Muslim children.
 The exhibition's centerpiece is a well-preserved statue of Persephone.

 Present-day Ierapetra consists of two distinct areas, Kato Mera and Pano Mera.
 Kato Mera is the old town section located on the southwestern headland.
-It is characterized by a medieval street layout with narrow alleyways, cul-de-sacs, and small houses, which create a village-like atmosphere.
+It is characterised by a medieval street layout with narrow alleyways, cul-de-sacs, and small houses, which create a village-like atmosphere.
 The former mosque and the "house of Napoleon" can be found in this neighborhood, as well as the Aghios Georgios metropolitan church, built in the town center in 1856.
 Aghios Georgios is considered one of the most innovative churches in Crete.
 The church's ceiling contains many "blind" domes.
 These domes and the central dome are constructed mainly from cedarwood.
 Pano Mera is a much larger new town section, containing wider streets and three to four-story houses.
 Pano Mera is still expanding towards the west, north, and east.

 Ierapetra's principal shopping street is Koundouriotou.
 In the central section of Pano Mera, there is a town hall, a museum, a cinema, and a hospital.
 To the west is the southern headland containing the fortress, a port for fishing boats, and the 'Navmachia' area, where sea fights among slaves for citizens' entertainment occurred during the Roman occupation.
 Further east is a short beach with bars and restaurants, followed by the quay for ferries to Chrissi.
 Further on lies the main boulevard, which contains hotels, bars, restaurants, and souvenir shops.
 At its end, a promenade runs parallel to Ierapetra Bay's long beach.

 The local government has planned the development of a new international port.
 This plan is being opposed by some citizens who think it will destroy the local environment and scenery.
 They are supported by Ecocrete.gr, a local environmental tribune.